 Rebellions became more frequent as the Achaemenid Empire went into decline.
 Satraps often tried to assert themselves as the only ruler of their province.
 Darius struggled with many rebellions, as did his successor, Artaxerxes II (404 – 358 BC).

 During the reign of Artaxerxes II, the satrapies were in open rebellion, known as the Great Satraps’ Revolt (366-360 BC).
 The satrapies of Asia Minor (modern-day Turkey) and Syria rebelled.
-These revolts were backed by the pharaohs of Egypt, who were hoping to overthrow Artaxerxes II.
+These revolts were backed by the Egyptian pharaohs, who were hoping to overthrow Artaxerxes II.

 Satraps During the Parthian Empire (247 BC – 224 AD)